qiluge/ontology/docs/specifications/cli_user_guide.md

 The config parameter specifies the file path of the genesis block for the current Ontolgy node.
 If doesn't specify, Ontology will use the config of Polaris test net.
 Note that the genesis block configuration must be the same for all nodes in the same network, otherwise it will not be able to synchronize blocks or start nodes due to block data incompatibility.

 --loglevel
 The loglevel parameter is used to set the log level the Ontology outputs.
-Ontology supports 7 different log levels, i.e. 0:Debug 1:Info 2:Warn 3:Error 4:Fatal 5:Trace 6:MaxLevel.
+Ontology supports 7 different log levels, i.e. 0:Trace 1:Debug 2:Info 3:Warn 4:Error 5:Fatal 6:MaxLevel.
 The logs are logged from low to high, and the log output volume is from high to low.
-The default value is 1, which means that only logs at the info level or higher level.
+The default value is 2, which means that only logs at the info level or higher level.

 --disableeventlog
 The disableeventlog parameter is used to disable the event log output when the smart contract is executed to improve the node transaction execution performance.
 The Ontology node enables the event log output function by default.

 --datadir
 The datadir parameter specifies the storage path of the block data.
 The default value is "./Chain".

---import
-The import parameter is used to start the block import function of the Ontology node and increase the block synchronization speed by importing local files.

---importheight
-The importheight parameter is used with --import to specify the height of the imported target block.
-If the height of the block specified by importheight is less than the maximum height of the block file, it will import all blocks whose height is less than the importheight value.
-The default value is 0, which means import all the blocks.

---importfile
-The importfile parameter is used with --import to specify the imported file path.
-The default value is "./blocks.dat".

 #### 1.1.2 Account Parameters